tylertitsworth/5th-age-srd/Classes/Wizard.md

 **Target:** You

-**Effect:** You create a series of stationary multicolored barriers around you that grant you resist 18+ to all damage, even from weapons (but not from holy or negative energy).
+**Effect:** You create a series of stationary multicolored barriers around you that grant you resist 18+ to all damage, even from weapons (but not from radiant or necrotic).
 You can leave or re-enter the barriers without harming yourself, but other creatures who pass them suffer 4d20 points of a certain damage type as indicated on the chart below.
 The rainbow barriers can be overcome only by physically passing through them, or by dealing 40 points of a certain damage type to each one in the specific order presented below.
 Attack rolls that target a barrier must overcome your PD (even if they would normally target AC or MD), and the resistances don’t apply to the barriers—only to you.
 As each barrier comes down, you lose the indicated resistance type; you also lose your resistance to weapon damage when the final violet barrier is dispersed.

 #### Epic Feat